 Healing time: Three-to-six months

-Aftercare: Wash the piercing twice daily with a saline solution or antibacterial soap and avoid irritating it as much as possible.
+Aftercare: Wash the piercing twice daily with a saline solution or antimicrobial soap and avoid irritating it as much as possible.

 A helix piercing is also called a cartilage piercing because of its location somewhere on the outer cartilage of your ear.
 There are several variations on the piercing, including the forward helix, double helix, triple helix, and anti-helix (or snug) piercings—what differentiates the types is where they’re located on the ear.